singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 If the time has passed and the tweet is still in the `not_sent` state, it will trigger the tweet in the next 5 minutes when the scheduler runs.

 That's it for today's post.
 If you find an issue while trying it out, do let me know in the comments section, I will be happy to help.

+## Possible improvements

+The current system doesn't allow us to send images in the tweets, we can accommodate for that as well.
+I don't think that will be hard.
+Feel free to raise Pull Requests to the repo if you find any issue.